-Fortnite guide (v7.30) – Fortnite tips, beginner’s guide, advanced tips and strategies
+Fortnite guide (V7.30) – Fortnite tips, beginner’s guide, advanced tips and strategies

 Your inventory is also useful for keeping track of your “trap” items and for seeing how much of each ammo type and material type you have.
 With the latter, a useful trick for when you’re playing in duos or squads is that you can double-click on a material or ammo type in order to drop them in increments for the other player, or select the material/ammo in question and hit “Z” to drop half your current amount.

-This is particularly useful in duos, because if you want to make sure you both have equal numbers of mats, all you have to do is stand slightly apart from each other, drop half of each of your three materials, and then go round and pick up the other player’s dropped stacks.
+This is particularly useful in Duos, because if you want to make sure you both have equal numbers of mats, all you have to do is stand slightly apart from each other, drop half of each of your three materials, and then go round and pick up the other player’s dropped stacks.
 Et voila!
+For more useful tips specific to playing in Duos, check out our new Fortnite Duos guide!

 That’s just about everything we have for now on Fortnite, and hopefully the tips and tactics outlined above will help you on your way to Victory Royale greatness.
 As we mentioned, Fortnite is a constantly evolving game, and we’ll be working hard to make sure all the information here is as up to date as possible, so go ahead and bookmark this page so you can always refer back to the latest news and guides on Fortnite Battle Royale.